openhab/openhab-addons/bundles/org.openhab.io.homekit/README.md

 ## Console commands

-`smarthome:homekit list` - list all HomeKit accessory currently advertised to the HomeKit clients.
+`smarthome:homekit list` - list all HomeKit accessories currently advertised to the HomeKit clients.

-`smarthome:homekit show <accessory_id | name>` - print additional details of the accessories which matche provided IDs or name.
+`smarthome:homekit show <accessory_id | name>` - print additional details of the accessories which partially match provided ID or name.